Prey (soundtrack): Development

 In June 2022, Sarah Schachner was announced to score incidental music for Prey.
 She previously composed and arranged for several video games, and also assisted on the scores of The Expendables 2 (2012), Iron Man 3 and Now You See Me (2013).
 During the pre-production, Dan Trachtenberg, the film's director had listened to her score for Assassin's Creed Valhalla and hired her for the film.'
-Schachner had said that "We were making a Predator film with all the fun gory action and suspense you’d expect, but the music had to simultaneously tell Naru’s emotional story and her evolution".
+Schachner had said that "We were making a Predator film with all the fun gory action and suspense you'd expect, but the music had to simultaneously tell Naru's emotional story and her evolution".
 The story was considered similar to the previous instalments, though as a prequel set in the 18th century, Schachner stated her challenge was to "balance the score feeling equally large and expansive as well as intimate and raw", hence she felt that music had a strong role in the film with minimal dialogues.

 She performed and recorded all the string instruments for the score, which were ancient instruments, including a horsehead cello from Mongolia, and a primitive violin imported from Kazakhstan.
-While performing the main theme, she said "hat came about almost in full form right away.
+While performing the main theme, she said "that came about almost in full form right away.
 I have a voice note of me playing it and working it out for the first time on the double bass [...]
-I tend to channel my own emotions directly into my playing, so writing and performing all the increasingly aggressive iterations of the ‘Predator’ motif was like therapy for me."
+I tend to channel my own emotions directly into my playing, so writing and performing all the increasingly aggressive iterations of the 'Predator' motif was like therapy for me."
 She collaborated with Trachtenberg on creating Naru's theme; Schachner opined that the latter was adamant on how the theme "should feel like a journey, that it starts small and really take you somewhere".
 However, she did not score on how the film was shot, as the original version of Naru's theme in the soundtrack, was longer than the theme in the film; she further added that the crew shot more footage to accommodate the song duration.

 Pueblo musician and Native American flute player Robert Mirabal played one of the tracks, after Schachner was looking for other native instrumentalists to collaborate with when she came across a YouTube video of the musician.
 He was intrigued by the story of the film, and agreed to record the tracks.
 She recorded one of the themes using multiple wind instruments, remotely during the COVID-19 pandemic on Zoom and asked to sing the tunes.
 She felt that, it was perfect "to give that extra layer of depth to the film".